drraccoony/drraccoony/README.md

 Part Time tinkerer of coding and video game projects.
 Several years of experience with Gamemaker Studio and excited to start working in something more powerful!
 I absoutely love learning new things and crave building things and being creative.

-- 💼  Fulltime Fullstack Software Engineer at worldwide E-commerece platform
+- 💼  Fulltime Fullstack Software Engineer at worldwide E-commerce company
 - 🌱  I’m currently dabbling with `GDScript (Godot)`, and poking around into `Rust`
 - 🧰  Primarily use `JavaScript`, and `Laravel` professionally
 - 👌  Most familiar & comfortable with `PHP`, `JS`, `GML`, `JavaScript` and `C Basic`